Role-Based Access Control (RBAC) for Infrastructure

 Who can Benefit from RBAC?

-Using RBAC instead of individually-managed authentication and authentication methods (such as SSH keys or VPN logins) means companies can now control user group permissions within their organization but also grant controlled and seamless SSH access to third-party teams.
+Using RBAC instead of individually-managed authorization and authentication methods (such as SSH keys or VPN logins) means companies can now control user group permissions within their organization but also grant controlled and seamless access to third-party teams.
 This is useful for:

 - Company-wide compliance teams overseeing different infrastructure and engineering groups.